Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It discloses the auth requirement and that it saves data, but does not explain behavior on duplicates, response format, or any side effects.
-Adequate but not thorough.
+No annotations are provided, so the description carries the full burden.
+It discloses the Bearer auth requirement and where to generate a key, which is important.
+However, it does not mention whether the save overwrites existing records, what the response looks like, or any other side effects beyond the basic write operation.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.